The food team checks various water supplies to ensure they are safe to drink.

-- Small supplies that serve two or more domestic properties but has a daily volume of water under 10³.
+- Regulation 10 supplies: Small suppliesthat serve two or more domestic properties but have a daily volume of water under 10³.

-- Distribution networks whereby mains water is distributed privately to third parties.
+- Regulation 8 supplies: Distribution networkswhereby public supply water is distributed privately to third parties via a water company

 The regulations place a duty on local authorities to carry out a risk assessment for every private water supply in its area and review and update the risk assessment every 5 years or earlier if necessary.
-Supplies that just serve one domestic property are exempt and the risk assessments will only be conducted following a request from the owner of the supply.
-The purpose of the risk assessment is to ensure that the water is safe to drink and that the supply poses no danger to human health.
+Supplies that just serve one domestic property are exempt from monitoring and the risk assessments and sampling/analysis will only be conducted following a request from the owner of the supply.
+The purpose of the risk assessment is to ensure that the water is safe to drink at all times and that the supply poses no actual or potential danger to human health.

 Local Authorities must also sample the private water supplies, at specified frequencies to determine compliance with the standards specified in the Regulations.

-- For large and/or commercial supplies, the volume of water used dictates the sampling frequency nut they have to be sampled at least once a year as a minimum.
+- For large and/or commercial supplies, the volume of water used (including how it is used) dictates the sampling frequency but they have to be sampled at least once a year as a minimum.

 - Small supplies have to be sampled every 5 years.